linea-it/pz-compute/doc/rail-estimate-getting-started.md

     pip install pz-rail-bpz
     pip install pz-rail-flexzboost

+The training and estimation scripts also have a set of package dependencies, like `docopt` and `pyxdg`.
+The dependencies are listed in the requirements file and can be installed with the following command:

+    pip install -r requirements.txt

 Both the "flexzboost" and "bpz" estimation algorithms are supported and require pre-trained data.
 Pre-trained data must be stored in files called `estimator_fzboost.pkl` and `estimator_bpz.pkl`.
 The program will